alejandroschuler/r4ds-courses/lectures/3-adv-tabular-data.md

 4 A2ML1 GTEX-11NV4 -0.37  0.11 -0.42 -0.61        4
 ```

-1. Replacing NAs with some other value is a very common operation so it gets its own function: `replace_na()`.
+1. Replacing `NA`s with some other value is a very common operation so it gets its own function: `replace_na()`.
 Use this function to replace all `NA`s present in any numeric column with `0`s
 2. Instead of replacing these values, we may want to filter them all out instead.
 Starting with the original data, use `filter()` and `across()` to remove all rows from the data that have any `NA`s in any column.
 Recall that `is.na()` checks which elements in a vector are `NA`.

 Tidy data: rearranging a data frame